 The exterior maintains much of its original gothic appearance.
 One exception is the main portal which saw a re-modelling around 1700 to suit a more Baroque manner.
 The façade portrays an austere semblance in keeping with monastic doctrine, where as the interior, in contrast, is opulently decorated and somewhat visually overwhelming.

 During the 17th century, the interior experienced a series of transformations.
-Nearly every square inch is covered with carved and gilded woodwork depicting angels, saints, cherubs, and patterned designs in an architectural mélange of Rococo and Baroque, one of the most exceptional examples in Portugal.
-The clerestory windows permit daylight to flood in emphasising the glint on the gilded carvings.
+Nearly every square inch is adorned with carved and gilded woodwork depicting angels, saints, cherubs, and patterned designs in an architectural mélange of Rococo and Baroque, one of the most exceptional examples in Portugal.
+The clerestory windows permit daylight to flood in, emphasising the glint on the gilded carvings.
 Following the dissolution of the religious orders in Portugal in 1834, the state took possession of the adjoining monastery, the church of Santa Clara remained open to the public.

 Monday, Wednesday: 08h00 - 12h00/13h00 - 18h00, Tuesday, Thusday: 09h00 - 18h00, Friday: 09h00 - 17h30, Saturday: 09h00 - 16h00, Sunday: 09h00 - 13h30

 Largo Primeiro de Dezembro, 4000-404 Porto, Portugal. | 41° 08' 33.3" N | 08° 36' 32.6"W

 2023 © Delahay & Co.
 All rights reserved.